 In particular, our recruitment approach is designed to ensure compliance with UK employment law and encourages staff to report any concerns related to the activities of the organisation or its supply chain.
 Our talent team manages all recruitment activities and only uses reputable employment agencies and job boards to source candidates.

-Under our Whistleblowing Policy, we have improved our confidential reporting mechanisms to encourage employees, customers, partners and other stakeholders to report any concerns or suspicions regarding modern slavery practices.
+Under our Whistleblowing Policy, we have continued with our confidential reporting mechanisms to encourage employees, customers, partners and other stakeholders to report any concerns or suspicions regarding modern slavery practices.

 We regularly review and update our policies, including the Modern Slavery Policy, and associated procedures to align with evolving best practices and legal requirements.